-Preparation involves dolls and books to prepare children for a specific procedure, while distraction uses techniques to support children during treatments and procedures, and assessment allows play staff to develop a play programme for children to reach goals during their hospital admission.
+Preparation can involve dolls, creativity and books to prepare children for a specific procedures, helping them to understand what the procedure will be like.
+Distraction techniques aim to take their attention away from treatments and procedures while they are happening, and assessment allows play staff to develop a play programme for children to reach goals during their hospital admission.

 Watch this video to find out more information about the hospital play specialists and find out how important play is to the patients at Great Ormond Street Hospital (GOSH).